harunseng/TextTween/README.md

 | Ax1,000 | 4,327 | 2,985 | 3,391 |
 | Ax10,000 | 395 | 290 | 344 |
 | Ax1,000,000 | 14 | 14 | 15 |

+## Contributing

+This project uses [CSharpier](https://csharpier.com/) with the default configuration to enable an enforced, consistent style.
+If you would like to contribute, recommendation is to ensure that changed files are ran through CSharpier prior to merge.
+This can be done automatically through editor plugins, or, minimally, by installing a [pre-commit hook](https://pre-commit.com/#3-install-the-git-hook-scripts)